Academic Regulations

 Academic Standing

-At the end of each semester, an undergraduate or professional pharmacy student’s academic standing is designated as one of the following: good standing, warning, probation, or disqualification.
+At the end of each semester, an undergraduate or professional pharmacy student’s academic standing is designated as one of the following: good standing, good standing with warning, probation, or disqualification.
 The criteria for these academic standings are based upon a combination of the cumulative Pacific GPA and the term GPA and vary according to a student’s classification.
 Unless admitted on probation, a student is in good standing during the first semester of attendance.
-Students disqualified are eligible to petition their status of disqualified and the Academic Regulations Committee (ARC) reviews the student petition for either disqualified from further enrollment of Continued Probation **new status** for the next semester.
+Students are eligible to appeal their status of disqualified through a petition to the Academic Regulations Committee (ARC).
+The ARC reviews the petition and rules that the student is either disqualified from further enrollment or is granted Continued Probation for the next semester.
 The criteria for the different academic standings are outlined below:

 Good Standing: